buonguquaaa/writeup-bandit/README.md

 #Level 2 -> Level 3

 Level Goal: The password for the next level is stored in a file called spaces in this filename located in the home directory

+Level Goal: The password for the next level is stored in a file called spaces in this filename located in the home directory